beerlington/render_csv/README.md

 # render_csv

-Rails 3 and 4 CSV renderer for ActiveRecord collections
+Rails CSV renderer for ActiveRecord collections

+## Rails & Ruby Versions Supported

+*Rails:* 3.0.x - 4.0.x

+*Ruby:* 1.8.7, 1.9.2, 1.9.3 and 2.0.0

+## Installation

+The gem is hosted at [rubygems.org](https://rubygems.org/gems/render_csv)

 ## What is it?